John Tileston Edsall: Protein research

-Advances in Protein Chemistry

-In 1944 John Edsall was a founding co-editor of the journal Advances in Protein Chemistry.
+In 1944 Edsall was a founding co-editor of the journal Advances in Protein Chemistry.
 He was invited by the publisher Kurt Jacoby and the founding editor Tim Anson, whom he had met in 1924 in Cambridge (although they were both undergraduates at Harvard University at nearly the same time).
 He remained series editor up to volume 47 (1995).

-The Journal of Biological Chemistry

-From 1958 to 1967 Edsall was chief editor of the Journal of Biological Chemistry, years that Irving Klotz described in the following terms:
+From 1958 to 1967 Edsall was chief editor of the Journal of Biological Chemistry, years that Irving M. Klotz described in the following terms:

 These years cover the period of the transition from a stodgy classical journal to a modern exciting one, reflecting the rise of molecular biological approaches.

 At his retirement from the editorship Konrad Bloch published a tribute to him in the Journal.

-Teaching and students

-He was professor at the Harvard University.
+He was professor at Harvard University.
 He inspired medical student Alexander Rich to pursue an academic career.

-Historical interests

-Contributing to the history of molecular biology in the period from 1898 to 1940, Edsall wrote on "development of the physical chemistry of proteins".

 Personal history

-John T. Edsall married Margaret Dunham of Scarsdale, NY, May 1, 1929, in Scarsdale.
+Edsall married Margaret Dunham of Scarsdale, NY, May 1, 1929, in Scarsdale.
 They had three sons: James Lawrence Dunham Edsall (known always as Lawrence), June 6, 1930 - July 8, 1978; David T. Edsall, born 1933, and Nicholas C. Edsall, born 1936.
 Margaret D. Edsall was born in New York, NY, June 9, 1902, and died May 19, 1987.
 They lived most of their married life in Cambridge, MA.